Chat with us

 What you can expect:

-1. Personalized protocols: Your doctor will determine the appropriate injection schedule—weekly, biweekly, or otherwise—based on your testosterone levels and how you’re feeling.
+1. Personalized protocols: Your doctor will determine the appropriate injection schedule—twice weekly, biweekly, or otherwise—based on your hormone levels and how you’re feeling.

 2. Ongoing monitoring: We support regular follow-ups, including lab testing and check-ins, to ensure your hormone levels stay within the desired range.